FAQ's - What to know about the park?What are the benefits of having a guide?

 Where should I stay before my trip?

 This only applies to backpacking.
 If you are backpacking on the Bechler River Trail, we recommend staying in West Yellowstone, Montana the night before the trip.
 All other trips leave or rendezvous in Gardiner, MT and the park’s north entrance.
+Please let us know your lodging info when filling out our Contact Form.

 What if I have dietary restrictions?